SMVDGroup/SCORCH/README.md

 # Installation

-Installation on linux and mac is achieved via [virtualenv](https://virtualenv.pypa.io/en/latest/).
-The installation of virtualenv, a local build of Python 3.6.9, scoring function dependencies and scoring function setup is all performed with the supplied setup bash script.
+Installation on linux and mac is achieved via [conda](https://docs.conda.io/en/latest/).
+The silent installation of miniconda (which will not affect any existing conda or python installations), SCORCH dependencies and SCORCH setup is all performed with the supplied setup bash script.

 To install SCORCH: